-- Black, Kenneth jr. & Skipper, Harold D. jr., Life and Health Insurance, Pearson Education, Delhi - 2.
+- 1. Black, Kenneth jr. & Skipper, Harold D. jr., Life and Health Insurance, Pearson Education, Delhi - 2.
 Rejda, George E, Principles of Risk Management and Insurance, Pearson Education, Delhi - 3.
-Shekhar, K.C. and Shekhar, Lekshmy , Banking Theories and practices , Vikas Publication - 4.
+Shekhar, K.C. and Shekhar, Lekshmy, Banking Theories and practices, Vikas Publication - 4.
 Besis Joel Risk Management in Banking, John Mily & Sons - 5.
 Risk Management, Indian Institute of Banking and Finance, McMillan Publisher - 6.
 The New Basel Record, ICFAI Publication - 7.
 Financial Intermediation, Indian Institute of Banking and Finance - 8.
 Trieschmann, Risk Management & Insurance, Thomson Learning

-- 1. Instructions for External Examiner: The question paper shall be divided in two sections.
-Section 'A' shall comprise of eight short answer type questions from whole of the syllabus carrying two marks each, which shall be compulsory.
-Answer to each question should not exceed 50 words normally. - 2.
-Section 'B' shall comprise 8 questions (2 questions from each unit).
-The students will be required to attempt four questions selecting one question from each unit. - 3.
-All questions will carry equal marks.
+- 1. One case study be discussed per unit in the class. - 2.
+Instruction for External Examiner: The question paper will have two sections.
+Section 'A' shall comprise 8 questions (2 questions from each unit).
+The students will be required to attempt four questions (one question from each unit).
+Section 'B' will contain one CASE STUDY which will be compulsory.
+All the five questions will carry equal marks.

-SECURITY ANALYSIS AND PORTFOLIO MANAGEMENT PAPER CODE: MBA 411
+SECURITY ANALYSIS AND PORTFOLIO MANAGEMENT PAPER CODE: 2411/51011